Skip to content

 Take the registration mark off the current vehicle

-Use the DVLA online service to remove the registration mark from the vehicle it’s currently on.
-If the vehicle does not need an inspection, this step is usually completed immediately and you’ll receive an online reference number.
+Use the DVLA online service to remove the registration mark from the vehicle it's currently on.
+This step is usually completed immediately (if no inspection is needed) and you'll receive an online reference number.
 At this stage, the registration mark is temporarily held by DVLA, not placed on a certificate.

 2